abougouffa/minemacs/docs/functions-and-commands.md

 List of packages to be disabled when loading MinEmacs modules.
 This can be useful if you want to enable a module but you don't want a package of being enabled.

-#### `minemacs-after-loading-modules-hook`

-This hook will be run after loading MinEmacs modules.
-It is used internally to remove the `+use-package--check-if-disabled:around-a` advice we set on `use-package` in `me-bootstrap`.

 #### `minemacs-after-setup-fonts-hook`